encodingx/binary/README.md

 # Marshal and Unmarshal Binary Formats in Go
-This module is a drop-in replacement of the standard library package [`encoding/binary`](https://pkg.go.dev/encoding/binary) of the Go programming language and provides the missing `Marshal()` and `Unmarshal()` functions
+This module is a drop-in replacement for the standard library package [`encoding/binary`](https://pkg.go.dev/encoding/binary) of the Go programming language and provides the missing `Marshal()` and `Unmarshal()` functions